 The written-off value of disposals is not a charge against General Reserves, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
-Amounts are appropriated to the Capital Adjustment Account from the General Reserves Balance in the Movement in Reserves Statement.
+Amounts are appropriated to the Capital Adjustment Account from the General xix) Overheads and Support Services xx) Property, Plant and Equipment

+Reserves Balance in the Movement in Reserves Statement.